blacktower2016/OwDict/README.md

 The script takes english word as a parameter and  finds russian translation.
 At first it looks up in the local dictionary file, and then if this attempt fails, in the online dictionary.
-Until now script takes only first meaning from the online base.
+Script takes only first meaning from the online base.